b12io/orchestra/docs/source/bots.rst

 Automatic Task Staffing in Orchestra
 ====================================

 ``StaffBot`` allows interaction with Orchestra via Slack to assign or reassign an expert to a task.
-To use ``StaffBot``, simply type ``/staffbot`` into your slack window, and will see an auto complete similar to:
+To use ``StaffBot``, simply type ``/staffbot`` into your slack window, and will see an autocomplete similar to:

 .. image:: ../static/img/bots/slash_command_window.png